JensLiebehenschel/ShortPythonIntro/src/en/data-types.md

 # x is now a string
 ```

-## Every variable has to be initialized
+## Every variable must be initialized

 In programming languages such as C, there is a difference between declaration and initialization of a variable.